 Tecpanecatl (MH591r)

-This black-line drawing of the compound glyph for the personal name or title of Tecpanecatl suggests a structure, but the analysis is still pending.
+This black-line drawing of the compound glyph for the personal name Tecpanecatl ("Person Associated with the Tecpan, or Palace") is attested here as a man's name.
+Alternately, it could be an occupation or title.
 The tecpan was a palace of a lord (tecuhtli).
-The name's ending, -ecatl, suggests that the person had an affiliation with a tecpan or tecpancalli.
-None of the examples from the Codex Mendoza of a tecpan in this collection have an appearance anything like the structure that is visible here.
-The right and left sides seem to be upright beams.
-Between the beams is a horizontal stone with curling ends and diagonal stripes.
-The stone provides the phonetic element at the start of the name ("Te-").
-Bending out and away from the tops of the two upright beams are perhaps ropes (mecatl?).
+The name's ending, -ecatl, suggests that the person had an affiliation with a tecpan or tecpancalli. as graciously suggested by Marc Thouvenot in a personal communication, 30 September 2024, the Tecpan- start to the name seems to be provided in the form of a phonetic indicator, a cuauhtecpantli, a wooden structure like a fence or railing.
+The right and left sides seem to be upright wooden beams.
+A triangular point appears at the center-bottom of the device.
+Between the beams is a horizontal stone with its typical curling ends and diagonal stripes.
+The stone provides another phonetic element, this one for the start of the name or title ("Te-").
+Bending out and away from the tops of the two upright beams are perhaps ropes (mecatl), a near homophone for the -ecatl suffix.
+Thus, this compound is fully phonographic.

 Stephanie Wood